Eejya/DSA_codes/README.md

-This repository contains my personal endeavours in performing tasks using different data structures which I am currently learning in my university.
+This repository contains my personal endeavours in performing tasks using different data structures which I am currently learning at my university.
 Feel free to give suggestions to improvise my code :)